bredelings/BayesianEstimatorSelfing/README.md

 # Usage

-3. To try a test run, do
+1. To try a test run, do

 ```
 cd BayesianEstimatorSelfing
 bali-phy -m Generic.hs -l tsv --test --- Examples/outfile.001.70.001.phase1
-bali-phy -m Generic.hs -l tsv --iter=50  --- Examples/outfile.001.70.001.phase1
+bali-phy -m Generic.hs -l tsv        --- Examples/outfile.001.70.001.phase1
 ```

-This runs 50 iterations of MCMC, which is too short for a full run, just to see if the software is working.
 The script `Generic.hs` is a template can be modified if you wish to adjust the priors.

-If you want to use a FastPhase of Phase2-formatted input file, you can use the `Generic2.hs` template:
+2. If you want to use a FastPhase of Phase2-formatted input file, you can use the `Generic2.hs` template:

 ```